North Adelaide

 PROFILE FAQ

-North Adelaide has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally
+North Adelaide has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-AreaSearch has identified a total of 36 infrastructure projects that are expected to impact the area significantly.
-Notable among these are the Calvary North Adelaide Hospital Redevelopment, Adelaide Aquatic Centre Redevelopment, 87 Melbourne Street Mixed-Use Development, and North Adelaide Golf Course Links Precinct Masterplan.
-The following list provides details on those projects deemed most relevant.
+Thirty-six infrastructure projects, identified by AreaSearch, are expected to impact the area significantly.
+Key projects include Calvary North Adelaide Hospital Redevelopment, Adelaide Aquatic Centre Redevelopment, 87 Melbourne Street Mixed-Use Development, and North Adelaide Golf Course Links Precinct Masterplan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.